Stallings was the representative for Idaho’s 2nd congressional district and was a Democrat. He served from 1985 to 1992.

 |Oct.
 15, 1987||House Committee on Standards of Official Conduct adopted a public letter of reproval, 12-0|

-Each dot in the chart below was a member of the House of Representatives in 1992.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Stallings is shown as a purple triangle. (analysis methodology)
+Stallings is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1992 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Stallings sponsored bills primarily in these issue areas: